On this page you’ll find an overview of the beaches of north-west Sardinia.

 Located less than a kilometer east of Lazzaretto beach, Le Bombarde beach is another popular beach of the Alghero area and the Riviera del Corallo.

-Beaches of North West Sardinia - Stintino
+North West Sardinia - Stintino

 Beaches Near Stintino